The Department of Health (DOH) Children and Youth Evaluation Services (C-YES)

 • DOH C-YES will notify the family if your child/youth qualifies for HCBS.

-• If your child/youth IS qualified for HCBS, and is approved for Medicaid, C-YES will help your family review your options for ongoing care management.
+• If your child/youth IS qualified for HCBS, and is approved for Medicaid, C-YES will help your family review your options for ongoing care coordination.

 • If your child/youth is NOT qualified for HCBS: and you do not agree with this decision you can ask for fair hearing.